zjefersound/react-essentials/docs/pull_request_template.md

 ## Pull Request Title

+### Related issue: (issue link)

 ### Description
-Please include a summary of the changes and the related issue.
+Please include a summary of the changes.
 Also, describe any potential impact this change might have.

 ### Checklist
 Before submitting the pull request, please ensure that the following tasks are completed: